Dhanasree-Rajamani/Deep_Learning_Assignments/Assignment_4/Readme.md

 h) using callbacks and tensorboard

+This colab is for building an image classifier and Regression Multi layer perceptron using Sequential API, using keras to load dataset, model is built using sequential API, compiled, trained and evaluated.
+Then I have used callbacks and tensorboard for visualization.

 Colab name : callbacks_and_tensorboard.ipynb

 Colab link : https://colab.research.google.com/drive/1DwtG_UscTTEaIFDhM7rnjd7w59no6mcb?usp=share_link

 i) using keras tuner

+Keras tuner helps us search for the best hyperparameters of our deep learning models automatically, without manual tuning.
+Have perfromed various techniques for tuning hyperparameters in the model I developed, to avoid exploding/vanishing gradients problem, and to improve model performance.

 Colab name : Regularization.ipynb

 Colab link : https://colab.research.google.com/drive/1jybfxmiufO7w3JKJq5Lf1Ag6vT7mE4BM?usp=share_link

 j)using keras cv data augmentation

+Used KerasCV to build a preprocessing pipeline, augment a dataset, create, train, test and evaluate the model.
+KerasCV is used for image classification, object detection, image segmentations, image data augmentation etc. I have used the model to generate images based on input text.

 Colab name : Keras_cv_data_aug.ipynb